 Custard French Toast with Strawberry Lemon Glaze

 There’s no such thing as bad French toast.
 But there is such a thing as amazing French toast, and this version is amazing.
-It starts with rich and flaky challah bread, and moves to using sugar and cream to create a custard to dip the bread in, finishing with a bright strawberry lemon glaze.
-And even better, it comes together quickly and easily with little room for error.
+It starts with rich and flaky challah bread and moves to mixing together sugar and cream to create a custard to dip the bread in, finishing with a bright strawberry lemon glaze.
+This is the BEST strawberry topping for French toast.
+And even better, it comes together quickly and easily.

 Techniques for perfect Custard French Toast

-- Challah bread is rich and flaky like a croissant.
-Perfect for French toast.
+• Challah Bread: Rich and flaky challah bread is perfect for French toast.
 If you can’t find Challah bread, brioche bread works wonderfully as well.
+I like to slice the bread about 1 inch thick, so if you can find unsliced bread, that works best.

 Southern & Modern Brunch Recipes